Choosing Products to Sell

 Let's face it, it won't matter what products you sell if your customers aren't buying.
 Before considering what product to sell, determine what market you want to sell to.
 Once you know what kind of customer you want, then you'll be able to determine their needs.
 If your products only appeal greatly to some people, it may not be enough to sustain a business.
 Your product selection doesn't have to appeal to all of the population but it should be something you can convince a large percentage of shoppers they need.

 Selling big-ticket items is generally more profitable but can require more credibility to sell.
 When you look at the price of the product, don't forget to calculate direct and indirect costs (like overhead) of selling your goods.
 If you think you can sell 50 widgets a day for $1 each and the widget cost you $.50 each, it may look like you have a profit of $25 per day.
 But when you learn your overhead expenses average $20 per day, you may find your profit isn't sufficient even though sales are good.
+The best selling products won't ever earn any real money if your margin is too small.

 Choose a product with recurring sales value.
 A consumable item that needs to be replaced on a regular basis is one way a retailer can establish long-term sales.
 By establishing a customer base with recurring products, customers will continue to come back to you to buy more as they use up the products.
 Additionally, satisfied customers are more open to recommendations for related products.